harmonicalchemy/dotfiles/Docs/DF-MacOS-Requirements.md

 Any time you need to run the `wormhole` command you need to go to it's project directory and issue: `source ./bin/activate` as in the above example...
 When you are done you may exit the Virtual Environment as needed with the `deactivate` command. _(example above as well)_...

 > **Note:** _(More Instructions for managing virtual environments may be added later...
-I need a good use-case project to build first then this will get written as I push through sand bars and untangle snags...)_
+I need a good use-case project to build first then this will get written as I "push through sand bars and untangle snags")_

 **[\[Table of Contents\]](#table-of-contents)**